 Tyre care on any car is important and before snow or ice is an ideal time to change tyres if they are required, here is an article on wheel and tyre care.
-Although tyres are covered under all of our finance companies maintenance packages, changing from summer or all-weather tyres to winter tyres is not.
+Although tyres are covered under all of our finance companies maintenance packages for personal leasing and business leasing, changing from summer or all-weather tyres to winter tyres is not.
 Check they trend depth of your tyres, if below 2mm across the central three quarters of the tread you can have your tyre replaced under the maintenance agreement, if you do not have a maintenance agreement, you may want to consider changing tyres so that you have the most tread depth to deal with adverse weather and road conditions such as snow and ice.

 Not all winter packs are the same and some are designed for weather only seen in the Scottish highlands or Alaska.
 Most city drivers will not need snow chains or a shovel, drivers in more rural areas may benefit from these items.
 Items that should be included in every breakdown kit for winter preparation should include, a car charger for your phone, plenty warm clothing or blankets, emergency food or drink rations and some form of high visibility clothing or a hazard triangle the suggested distance for placing a hazard triangle is 45 metres from the breakdown or accident.

 Some mechanics and garage chains offer a winter check for free that will check your tyres, brakes, bulbs, battery and fluids for you.
 Alternatively, you can check yourself that your carâ€™s battery is holding and charge.
 Also, ensure that any of the fluids in your vehicle are at the appropriate levels.
 Plan your journey before you leave, it is easy to assume that the weather where you are is the same as your destination, however, journeys as little as 10 miles from a town or city can see significant changes in temperature and road condition depending on how well gritted or travelled the road is.